smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 This would require the following new APIs which would be utilized by the Developer Portal:

 * POST `/application/message`: creates a new text-based message for an application-level thread
-* DELETE `/application/message`: deletes a target text-based message for an application-level thread
 * GET `/application/message`: retrieves text-based messages for an application-level thread

 * POST `/application/issue`: creates a new issue for an application